Travel Tips – 10 Important Facts for a Tanzania Safari & Zanzibar

 6. National Currency

-The national currency of Tanzania is the Tanzanian Shilling.
-However, the most widely accepted currency is the USD.
+The national currency of Tanzania is the Tanzanian Shilling, but the most widely accepted currency is the USD.
 USD and other major European currencies can be exchanged at many forex bureaus in major towns across Tanzania.
-It’s highly recommended to exchange money at forex bureaus and banks, and to avoid street exchanges.
-Additionally, access to ATMs has increased, with machines available in all major towns.
+It’s highly recommended to exchange money at official forex bureaus and banks to ensure safety and get better rates, and to avoid street exchanges.
+Additionally, access to ATMs has increased significantly, with machines available in all major towns, making it easier for travelers to withdraw cash as needed.
+For a smooth trip, here are some important travel tips: always carry some Tanzanian Shillings for small purchases, keep your cash and cards secure, and notify your bank before traveling to avoid any ATM card issues.

 8. Communication